 From starting out as ‘upsilon’ the letter Y was added by the Romans in 100 AD.

 The Phoenicians used to have a letter called ‘zayin.’
 It meant an ‘ax.’
 Initially, it looked like the letter ‘I’ with serifs at the top and bottom.
-Around 800 BC, it was adopted as ‘zeta’ by the Greeks and given the sound ‘dz.’
+In around 800 BC, the Greeks adopted it as ‘zeta’ and gave it the dz sound.
 It was not used for several centuries until the arrival of the Norman French and their words that needed the sound of the letter ‘Z.’

 Day Translations, Inc. translates and interprets in English and more than 100 other languages.
 Rest assured that experienced and certified professionals do our language services.
 Our teams of interpreters and translators are all native speakers.
 They are also subject matter experts and capable of handling special translation and interpretation projects.
 For your urgent language service requirements, you can immediately get in touch with Day Translations by calling 1-800-969-6853.
 You can also reach us by email at Contact us.